graphql-nexus/nexus-plugin-prisma/README.md

 _Option Notes_

-It is not possible to use [`type`](#type) because there is currently no way for a Prisma scalar to map to a differntly named GraphQL scalar.
+It is not possible to use [`type`](#type) because there is currently no way for a Prisma scalar to map to a differently named GraphQL scalar.

 **GraphQL Schema Contributions** [`?`](#graphql-schema-contributions 'How to read this')